baxtheman/liferay-apps-content-targeting-custom/README.md

-# liferay-apps-content-targeting-custom

-Liferay Audience Targeting / HTTP Referer rule
+# Liferay Audience Targeting / HTTP Referer rule

 **sorry, I have to fix the repo name **